 The entire structure was faced with an especially porous limestone that quickly accumulated airborne pollutants.

-As you can see at left, the original Book Building was built in a tight U shape, providing some light to the offices near its core.
+As you can see in the first picture below, the original Book Building was built in a tight U shape, providing some light to the offices near its core.

 The Book brothers had planned for another tower at the other end, but the Great Depression ended that plan.